 We began our search for the perfect Oregon vineyard property in 1997 after a visit to the Willamette Valley.
 The search continued for almost 2 years, during which time we spent every spare weekend searching the back roads of the Willamette Valley.
 We started looking near Portland but soon our explorations took us further South in the Willamette Valley.
 We weren’t focused on and even resisted locations with high traffic and intense development.
 We were in search of superb pinot noir country coupled with a slower paced environment.
 We found the perfect place for us in the coast foothills just west of Junction City, Oregon.
 It’s a relatively small area with a concentration of exceptional vineyards.
 The sites tend to be slightly warmer and their hillside locations help to protect them from damaging frosts.

 We purchased the property in 2000 and we have been on a mission of learning, improving and developing since that time.
-We have expanded the acres devoted to grapes from approximately 10 to 30 acres.
+We expanded the acres devoted to grapes from approximately 10 to 30 acres.
 We consolidated the varieties in the originally planted acres by grafting the vines to varieties proven to be superior performers in Oregon.
 We acquired equipment, built buildings and battled non-native invasive species.
-We have honed our viticultural practices, have become LIVE certified and have developed our vineyard management skills.
+We honed our viticultural practices, became LIVE certified and developed our vineyard management skills.
 And we’ve developed excellent relationships with our many winery customers.
 It’s been a lot of work, but it has also been very satisfying to see what we’ve been able to accomplish.
 We started with a dream and it now feels like we’re in heaven.
 We thank you for the opportunity to share this with you through our grapes and wines.

 “Walnut Ridge has it all"